 Now, as far as brainteasers go, the ones in The Journey Down: Chapter One isn’t likely to have many stumped for long, seeing how the puzzles are relatively simple.
 That’s not to say you won’t find yourself wandering back and forth between areas, trying to figure out who to talk to or – in some cases – which button(s) to press when, though.
 But at least there’s no pixel hunting or otherwise nonsensical ‘combine item x with y’ rubbish.
 Everything’s logic-based and every item acquired has a use.
 No pointless inventory clutter, unlike that of certain genre classics.

 From the uncanny duo of Bwana and Kito to Matoke the chatty fisherman, and a rather edgy chef, the cast is certainly varied, and those are just a few of the individuals you’ll encounter in this first of three chapters.
-While some are bound to prove more helpful than the rest, one thing they all have in common is some genuinely solid voice acting, as well as plenty dialogue.
+While some are bound to prove more helpful than the rest, one thing they all have in common is some genuinely solid voice acting, as well as plenty of dialogue.
 Speaking of audio, I’d recommend cranking those speakers up to eleven for the music, as the game features some rather groovy jazz.

 All in all, I thoroughly enjoyed playing through The Journey Down: Chapter One.
 Its cast is entertaining if a bit over-the-top, the puzzles aren’t overly taxing, and this first part of the trilogy reveals just enough to make you want more – to find out what’s going to happen.
-Only downside – and this is highly subjective – is that the game can be beaten in a few hours of solid playing.
+The only downside – and this is highly subjective – is that the game can be beaten in a few hours of solid playing.
 I’ll take a brief, entertaining adventure over something longer with pointless filler any day though, and this one’s definitely the former.
 Easy recommendation.